schorschii/OCO-Server/docs/Packages.md

 The restart/shutdown timeout is specified later in the deployment assistant.
 This timeout allows the user to save his work before the computer gets restartet.
 If no user is logged in on the target computer, it will be restartet immediately, ignoring the timeout value.
 If you specify a negative timeout value in the deployment assistant, no restart/shutdown will be executed (in other words, this overrides the package restart/shutdown setting).

 ### Deployment Process
 When deploying, the `.zip` archive is unpacked into a temporary directory.
 Then a command (the procedure) is executed to start the installation.
-Longer commands should be stored in a script (`.bat` or `.sh`) you have written yourself.
+Longer commands should be stored in a script (`.bat` or `.sh` inside the archive) you have written yourself.

 ### Widely Used Installer Systems
 It depends on the platform and program which command can be used for (un)installation.